 Our national folklore is a powerful element shaping our thoughts and values.
-But, unfortunately, each society is so immersed in their propaganda that they don’t see it.
-Freedom starts with doubting our cultural narrative.
-Learn how to do it.
+But, most people are so immersed in propaganda that they don’t see it.
+Freedom begins by doubting our cultural narrative.
+Learn why this is healthy and how you can benefit from it.

 “The starting point to freedom is to begin questioning the cultural narrative you have been sold.” — Bryant McGill